|You will notice, there is only the option “install the ordered sapphire”.

 |The SKX007 that I sell here is the “Made in Japan” version!!

-NEW STOCK!!
-I really have many in stock.
-I ship them with aligned dial rings, and I receive about 50% with aligned dial rings so sometimes I have to wait a few shipments before I can fulfil an order (the mis-aligned ones are put aside and the dial ring is fixated when I install sapphire).
+I ship them with aligned dial rings, and I receive about 50% with aligned dial rings so sometimes I have to wait a few shipments before I can fulfil an order (the mis-aligned ones are put aside and the dial ring is fixed when I install sapphire).

 The SKX007 can be called a survivor.
 It has been in production in this form for over 20 years!! (because of that, this watch is the watch with the most after market parts available, many people are making modified SKX007’s).
 Many of these parts look nice, but they bring down the quality of your watch.
 The parts I have developed are matched to Seiko standards, especially the lume strength can compete.